YuriLopesM/minha-carteira-dashboard/README.md

 **“Minha Carteira” (My Wallet)** is an application to organize your bills, using dashboards to view information and pages for cash inflows and outflows.

-✨ This is just a Front-end app, using .JSON files to reproduce the data.
+✨ This is just a Front-end app, using JSON files to reproduce the data.
 In the future, I want to implement this app with a Back-end and Database.

 ## 🚩 Table of Contents